Arrowanneee/arrowanneee.github.io/_pages/about.md

 My research focuses on AI-supported creativity and human-AI collaboration, always inspired by my interdisciplinary design background.
 I investigates how emerging AI can augment human cognition and capability, especially in creative domains.
 My research work has published in venues such as ACM CSUR/CSCW/MM/IUI/ICMI.
 My art and design work has been featured in exhibitions such as Chinese CHI, the NTU Art Exhibition, the Johan Verbeke International Exhibition.
 I currently work in Hong Kong and Guangzhou ([MC2 lab](https://mc2-lab-hkust.netlify.app/)).

-\textbf{Anqi Wang} is a Ph.D. candidate in the Individualized Interdisciplinary Program (Computational Media and Arts) at Hong Kong University of Science and Technology.
-Her research focuses on AI-supported creativity and human-AI collaboration in Human-Computer Interaction, across LLM, design, and the Metaverse.
-She investigates how emerging AI can augment human cognition and capability, especially in creative domains.
-She served as Associate Chair at DIS 2026.
-Her art and design work has been featured in exhibitions such as the Chinese CHI Art Gallery and the Johan Verbeke International Exhibition.

 # 🔥 News
 - 📢📢📢 Call for papers, pictorials, videos for our *Reflection in Creative Experience (RiCE) Workshop* at C&C Conference 2026 before 12 May AoE [[Website](https://riceworkshop.github.io/)].